 He enjoyed furthermore terms but for the first time, he became Prime Minister on 6 November 1990 and remains on the post till 18 April 1993.

-His first duration as Prime Minister is extended on the time period of 2 Years, 5 Months and 12 Days.
+His first duration as Prime Minister is extended to the time period of 2 Years, 5 Months, and 12 Days.

 He was dismissed by President Ghulam Ishaque Khan.

 14. Balakh Sher Mazari ( 1993)(Caretaker)

 Balkh Sher Mazari was the Caretaker/Acting Prime Minister for the duration of 1 Month and 8 Days.